joabetc/nm-human-date-range/README.md

       });
 ````

-Or if you prefer you can play around with RunKit: https://runkit.com/joabetc/node-module-nm-human-date-range-sample
+Or if you prefer you can play around with [RunKit](https://runkit.com/joabetc/node-module-nm-human-date-range-sample) or even play bit with it on [StackBlitz](https://stackblitz.com/edit/nm-human-date-range?embed=1&file=index.js)